vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "You can’t cross the sea merely by standing and staring at the water." - Rabindranath Tagore "Dream big and dare to fail." - Norman Vaughan
 "Your life is your story.
 Write well.
 Edit often."
-"Courage doesn’t always roar.
-Sometimes courage is the quiet voice at the end of the day saying, 'I will try again tomorrow.'" - Mary Anne Radmacher
 "I have not failed.
 I've just found 10,000 ways that won't work." - Thomas Edison "The biggest risk is not taking any risk." - Mark Zuckerberg "Success usually comes to those who are too busy to be looking for it." - Henry David Thoreau